Qiskit/qiskit_sphinx_theme/docs_guide/intro/how_to_use_this_guide.rst

 Contributing to this guide
 ==========================

-If you want to help improve this guide, you can open an issue in the [qiskit_sphinx_theme](https://github.com/Qiskit/qiskit_sphinx_theme) repository with the label
-`qiskit docs guide` to make any suggestions or directly create a pull request to the `feature/docs-guidelines` `branch <https://github.com/Qiskit/qiskit_sphinx_theme/tree/feature/docs-guidelines>`_ if you prefer to make the changes yourself.
+If you want to help improve this guide, you can open an issue in the [qiskit_sphinx_theme](https://github.com/Qiskit/qiskit_sphinx_theme) repository to make any suggestions or directly create a pull request for the `docs_guide` folder of the repository if you prefer to make the changes yourself.